elba7r/system-v9/erpnext/docs/user/manual/en/healthcare/setup/setup_laboratory.md

 * Enable the third option if you want the name and designation of the Employee associated with the User who submits the document to be printed in the Lab Test Report.

 ##### SMS Alerts
-You can configure ERPNext Healthcare to alert Patients via SMS when the Lab Test result gets ready (Submit) and when you Email the result.
+You can configure Revalue ERP Healthcare to alert Patients via SMS when the Lab Test result gets ready (Submit) and when you Email the result.
 You an configure the templates for the SMS as registered with your provider here.
 > Healthcare > Setup > Healthcare Settings > Laboratory SMS Alerts